 The rate for net-metered participants will be the same rate that would be applied if you were a regular commercial or residential customer.

 How much money will I save by using the net metering program?

-Return on investment will vary depending on the type of renewable energy technology used.
-We recommend that you research the costs of the renewable energy source you are interested in to determine the feasibility of connecting the unit to NB Power’s distribution system.
-Remember that, since any remaining credits are reduced to zero by March of each year, it is important not to oversize a generation unit.
+It can be costly to purchase and install renewable energy units; therefore we highly recommend that you research the costs of the renewable energy source you are interested in to determine the feasibility of connecting the unit to NB Power’s distribution system.
+Since any remaining credits are zeroed out on March 31st, it’s important to size the generation capacity accordingly.